misicnenad/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-A C# implementation of the exercises found in the Udemy course ["Master the Coding Interview: Data Structures + Algorithms"](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms/), created as a console app
+A C# console app implementation of the exercises found in the Udemy course ["Master the Coding Interview: Data Structures + Algorithms"](https://www.udemy.com/course/master-the-coding-interview-data-structures-algorithms/), created by Andrei Neagoie.

 ## Getting Started